weiganghuang/holops-1803/task4.md

 In previous scenarios, you learned to discover pre-existing service configurations manually.
 As one can see, manually creating service instances to match all the attributes in pre-existing configurations is time consuming, tedious, and error prone.
 This approach does not scale for networks with a significant number of pre-existing services.
 To be able to support brownfield network service lifecycle management, we must be able to discover pre-existing services automatically.

 There are several ways to auto-discover services.
-One of them is creating service instances from device model using NSO’s maapi and magic APIs, followed by resetting the ref-count for the service instances programmatically.
+One of them is creating service instances from device model using NSO’s maapi and maagic APIs, followed by resetting the ref-count for the service instances programmatically.

 In this scenario, you will learn how to create an NSO action to discover pre-existing L2VPN services through an NSO action.